 Here are three activities you can do at home and around town to bring algebra into your daily lives.

 Believe it or not, the common spud has enough electrochemical energy to power a small digital clock.
 Show your sixth grader how!

 Every time a sound is produced it emits a sound wave.
 This experiment demonstrates how sound travels, using nothing more than a spoon and a string!

 On the next chilly, winter day, invite your fifth grader to make a hand warmer by experimenting with the loaded combination of a few natural ingredients.

-In this experiment, a hard-boiled egg will fit through an impossibly small opening with the help of only a few matches.
+Check out this mind-blowing experiment in which a hard-boiled egg will fit through an impossibly small opening with the help of only a few matches!